Supersingular irreducible symplectic varieties: Supersingular symplectic varieties

 \subsection{Algebraic cycles and supersingularity}

 Over the field of complex numbers, thanks to the Kuga--Satake construction (\emph{cf.}~\cite{KSV}), one expects that the Chow motive of any projective symplectic variety is \emph{of abelian type}.
-In positive characteristic, it is also natural to conjecture that any supersingular symplectic variety has \emph{supersingular abelian Chow motive} (Definition \ref{def:SSAbMot}), in the sense that its Chow motive belongs to the idempotent-complete additive tensor subcategory of $\CHM_{\QQ}$ generated by supersingular abelian varieties.
+In positive characteristic, it is also natural to conjecture that any supersingular symplectic variety has \emph{supersingular abelian Chow motive} (Definition \ref{def:SSAbMot}), in the sense that its Chow motive belongs to the idempotent-complete additive tensor subcategory of $\CHM_{\QQ}$ generated by the motive of supersingular abelian varieties.
 See the supersingular abelian motive conjecture in the introduction (Conjecture A) for the statement.

-Thanks to Theorem \ref{thm:SSAV} and Corollary \ref{cor:SSAV}, the supersingular abelian motive conjecture implies the equivalence conjecture (\emph{i.e.}~$2^{nd}$-Shioda supersingular implis full Shioda supersingularity) and the fully supersingular Bloch--Beilinson conjecture \ref{conj:SSBB+} for symplectic varieties:
+Thanks to Theorem \ref{thm:SSAV} and Corollary \ref{cor:SSAV}, the supersingular abelian motive conjecture implies the equivalence conjecture (\emph{i.e.}~$2^{nd}$-Shioda supersingular implis fully Shioda supersingular) and the fully supersingular Bloch--Beilinson conjecture \ref{conj:SSBB+} for symplectic varieties:

 which is part of the diagrams in Figure \ref{eqn:Implications} and Figure \ref{eqn:Implications2}.

 One can summarize differently Corollary \ref{cor:SSAV}: for any fully supersingular variety having supersingular abelian motive, there is a short exact sequence of graded vector spaces